 The ServerGuide CDs include easy-to-use software setup and installation tools that are specifically designed for your IBM server.
 The ServerGuide Setup and Installation program detects the server model and hardware options that are installed and uses that information during setup to configure the hardware.
-The ServerGuide tools simplify NOS installations by providing updated device drivers, and in some cases, installing them automatically.
+The ServerGuide tools simplify network operating system (NOS) installations by providing updated device drivers, and in some cases, installing them automatically.